 Rooted in a growing movement of faith and justice.

-About a decade ago, pastors and faith leaders around the country were individually experiencing shifts in their theological thinking.
-As activists for the LGBTQ+ community started making progress in their national campaign for the legal right to marry, such cultural shifts were quietly reaching the minds of those leading in conservative, white evangelical churches.
+More than a decade ago, pastors and faith leaders around the country were individually experiencing shifts in their theological thinking.
+As activists for the LGBTQ+ community started making progress in their national campaign for the legal right to marry, such cultural shifts were quietly reaching the minds of those leading in conservative, White evangelical churches.
 Each leader and their community has their own journey and story, some of whom were documented in publications like TIME magazine (see below for more).

 In 2014 some of these leaders began meeting in person through the mentorship of Brian McClaren and Doug Paggitt under the name O.P.E.N.
 (Organizing Progressive Evangelicals Network).
 O.P.E.N. became a network of pastors, church planters, parents, therapists, artists, and authors who were all connected through their journey of fighting for justice for their LGBTQ+ siblings within the church.
 Some were proud parents of LGBTQ+ kids or had queer people they loved in their lives who taught them to see their faith differently.
 Some found themselves fired from their jobs, kicked out of their communities, and starting new churches in their homes because of their shifting beliefs.
 Some were taking notes as they quietly tried to learn from the misfortunes of other leaders and shift their community’s theology with more nuance and awareness.
 All were united in trying to forge a new, more just and generous kind of Christianity into the world and were willing to lose friends, family, funding and support in the process of fighting for this more inclusive vision of the Gospel.

 Finding A New Way